apollo-server-integrations/apollo-server-integration-next/README.md

 First create a Next.js API route by creating a file at for example `pages/api/graphql.js`.
 This API route will be accessible at `/api/graphql`.

-Next create an Apollo Server instance and pass it to `startServerAndCreateNextHandler`:
+Next, create an Apollo Server instance and pass it to `startServerAndCreateNextHandler`:

 ```js
 import { ApolloServer } from '@apollo/server';